Terence Crawford: Crawford vs. Diaz

 Bob Arum spoke to ESPN in early February 2017 about Crawford's next defence and possible opponents.
 He said that HBO had set a May 20 date for the fight and the venue would most likely be in Crawford's hometown, Omaha.
 Mexican boxer Antonio Orozco, one of Crawford's mandatory challengers and Olympic gold medalist Felix Diaz, who had been calling out Crawford, were the names mentioned.
 He went on to explain how Orozco's promoters seemed to have little interest in the fight.
 Lou DiBella, promoter of Diaz, was eager to make a fight happen.
 Arum spoke to The Ring on March 1 saying that Crawford's opponent had been narrowed down to Diaz or Adrian Granados.
 Amir Imam, ranked number 1 by the WBC was also in the mix, but Arum said that he found it difficult to make a deal with his promoter, Don King.
-Terms were finally agreed on March 22 for Crawford vs. Diaz at the Prudential Center in Newark, New Jersey on May 20.
+Terms were finally agreed on March 22 for Crawford vs. Diaz at the Prudential Center in Newark, New Jersey, on May 20.
 Contracts were to be signed shortly after.
 A week after the fight was announced, the location was changed.
-The new venue was confirmed to be Madison Square Garden in New York.
+The new venue was confirmed to be Madison Square Garden in New York City.

 In front of a crowd of 8,026, Crawford retained his world titles after Diaz's trainer, Joel Díaz stopped the fight after round ten.
 Towards the end, Diaz did close to nothing, leaning against the ropes.
 This was mostly due to his vision, as his right eye was nearly closed and his left eye was also badly swollen.
 Crawford used his jab for most of the fight, and used it to control the pace and help him move around the ring in his southpaw stance.
 Joel Díaz said in the post-fight interview that he had pulled his fighter out because he was taking too much punishment.
 Also in the post-fight interview, Crawford said, "It's not up to me.
 But everybody wants to know who's the next guy that Terence Crawford wants to fight.
 I'll fight anybody.
 It doesn't matter who it is."
 He then called out Keith Thurman.
 Promoter Bob Arum mentioned Crawford would likely fight again in the summer, against Julius Indongo, where the winner would be crowned the undisputed light welterweight champion.

 According to CompuBox punch stats, Crawford landed 193 of his 520 punches thrown (37.1%).
 In that figure, he landed 59.1% of his power punches (139 of 235 thrown).
 Diaz landed 69 of 346 (19.9%).
 At the time of stoppage, judges Glenn Feldman and Steve Weisfeld scored the bout 100–90 and judge Julie Lederman scores it 99–91, all in favour of Crawford.
 According to Nielsen, the fight averaged 961,000 viewers on HBO's World Championship Boxing and peaked at 1.036m viewers.
 It was the most viewed fight on HBO so far that year.